MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 Depending on the type of event, there might be one or more sessions.
 To manage the different sessions, we need to define what the session is and the event with which it is associated.
 Next we will use Copilot to create an Event Sessions table.

-11. In the **What would you like to do next** field, Enter: “*Add a new table called Event Session.”*
+11. In the **What would you like to do next** field, enter: “*Add a new table called Event Session.”*

 Copilot will likely create two tables, Event Session and Event Speaker.
 Since our Contacts will be speakers, we are going to remove the Event Speaker table.

 12. If necessary, in the **What would you like to do next** field, enter: “*Remove the Event Speaker table.”*
-13. In Copilot, enter the following text: “*Add a new text column to the Event Session table called session description.”*
+13. In Copilot, enter the following text: “*Add a new text column to the Event Session table called Session Description.”*

 ![Screenshot showing the Event Session table added](media/546162a8b040a7bdcdcd5c3e2be44b4d.png)